-It is difficult, I think, for us to be motivated by a story that we cannot relate to.
-If we know someone who could at least pass along a gripping story of, say, what their grandmother witnessed, and our family maintained the oral history with the retelling of that story, we stand a better chance of understanding the importance of and paying attention to the topic.
-The 1918 flu pandemic happened far enough in the past that people do not hear first-hand stories of it anymore and only a small percentage of us would be able to hear a second hand story.
+Tis the season for the flu.
+Yet, it is difficult, I think, for us to be motivated by a story that we cannot relate to.
+If we know someone who could at least pass along a gripping story of what their grandparent witnessed, and our family maintained the oral history with the retelling of that story, we stand a better chance of understanding the importance of and paying attention to the topic.
+The 1918 pandemic flu happened far enough in the past that most people do not hear first hand stories of it anymore and only a small percentage of us would be able to hear a second or third hand story.
 I recall a story told to me by a woman when I was a young mother living in Quincy.
 She passed along her mother's account of mass burials and wagon drivers going down the street each day calling out to the households, asking if they had any dead people that day.
-Stories don't get much grimmer than that.
-Yet, it really happened.
+Stories don't get much grimmer or more vivid than that.